 Atlases and Maps

-Some atlases include city and town centre plans and are at a large enough scale to show houses.
-Bartholomew's 1897 Atlas of England and Wales includes great detail, and shows the structure of towns and cities with outlines of streets.
-It contains detailed major town and city street maps showing locations no longer in existence through development and bombing in World War II.
+Bartholomew's 1897 Atlas of England and Wales includes great detail, showing the structure of towns and cities with outlines of streets no longer in existence.

 Gazetteers

-University records usually give the same information, but include more detailed biographies of graduates, as well as listing their achievements.
 School, College and University records are useful for finding out more about your ancestors' education and to gain an understanding of how different education was back then.
+University records usually include more detailed biographies of graduates, as well as listing their achievements.

 Most criminal registers provide details of the offender, including name, aliases, court, offence and sentence or acquittal.
-These registers can be useful for finding criminals in your ancestral line – the only criminal registers I have found are for counties from 1805 to 1816, from S&N Genealogy Supplies.
+These registers can be useful for finding criminals in your ancestral line.

 Tips and Things to Remember